 Past and Future Venues

-The exhibition is seen by over a million visitors on its annual tour, travelling to over 60 venues in 15 countries across 5 continents.
+The exhibition is seen by over two million visitors on its annual tour, and on average is presented at over 35 venues in 15 countries across 4 continents.